sam-astro/Z-Sharp/README.md

 <img src="https://raw.githubusercontent.com/sam-astro/Z-Sharp/master/ExtraResources/ZS-Gem-Icon-Small.png"/><img src="https://raw.githubusercontent.com/sam-astro/Z-Sharp/master/ExtraResources/ZS-Logo-Light-Small.png"/>

 ## Introduction
 Z-Sharp is a custom programming language I made because I don't like c++ very much (Z-Sharp's interpreter is written in c++ though).
 Z-Sharp scripts have the file extension .ZS.
 The base syntax and formatting I would say is quite similar to C# or Python, but differs as task complexity increases.
-It has support for graphics using SDL2, and by default is not enabled.
+It also has support for graphics using SDL2.

 Before using Z#:
 There is ***no documentation***, ***strings*** barely work, ***performance*** isn't great, the syntax is ***very specific***, and most errors just cause it to ***crash without warning***.
 I am just a *single developer* working on this during my free time; between school, other projects, and YouTube.
 Z-Sharp will most likely never be finished, since it was really supposed to end when the video was published about it.